-And the App Economy has spread even further.

-In Winnipeg, Manitoba, Pollard Banknote Limited

-- a leading supplier of instant lottery tickets

-- was hiring a senior applications developer with experience in mobile app development.
+And the App Economy has spread to more rural areas as well In Winnipeg, Manitoba, Pollard Banknote Limited - a leading supplier of instant lottery tickets - was hiring a senior applications developer with experience in mobile app development.
 In Saskatoon, Saskatchewan, Affinity Credit Union was searching for an iOS developer.
-In
+In Fredericton, New Brunswick,

-Fredericton, New Brunswick, Welltrack - a company that provides a suite of interactive self-help tools - was looking for a mobile developer.
+Welltrack - a company that provides a suite of interactive self-help tools - was looking for a mobile developer.
 And in Bedford, Nova Scotia, IBM's Client Innovation Centre was hiring a mobile application developer for iOS and Android.